RohitChoukiker/customer-support-ai/README.md

 ## API Endpoints

 - `POST /chat/message` — Send a message to the AI agent (see Swagger docs if running in development mode)

 ---

+## LLM Integration Notes

+- **Provider:** Google Gemini
+- **Usage:** Generating customer support responses

+### Prompting Strategy
+- A system prompt defines the AI as a customer support agent.
+- Basic FAQ context (shipping, returns, support hours) is injected to ensure reliable answers.
+- Recent conversation history is included to maintain context.

+The LLM logic is encapsulated in a service layer, allowing easy replacement with another provider (e.g. OpenAI or Claude).

+---

+## Trade-offs & Future Improvements

+### Trade-offs
+- Authentication is intentionally omitted to keep scope focused.
+- FAQ knowledge is hardcoded instead of stored in a database.
+- Responses are non-streaming to reduce complexity.

+### If I Had More Time…
+- Add streaming responses with typing indicators.
+- Store FAQs in a database with an admin interface.
+- Add Redis caching for frequently accessed conversations.
+- Support authentication and multi-tenant usage.
+- Integrate external tools (order status, refunds, CRM).

+---